Jon Connor

 Jon Kevin Freeman Jr. (born April 13, 1985), better known by his stage name Jon Connor, is an American rapper and record producer.
 Connor has released various mixtapes and an album effort during his career including the Jay-Z inspired The Blue Album, and the Eminem inspired The People's Rapper LP.
 His debut studio album, Unconscious State was released in 2013.
 Shortly thereafter, he was signed to Dr. Dre's Aftermath Entertainment from 2013 to 2019, where he did not release an album.
 In 2015, he garnered notoriety for being featured on Dr. Dre's album Compton (2015) as well as The Game's album The Documentary 2.5 (2015).

 Early life

-Jon Freeman Jr. was born on April 13, 1985 in Flint, Michigan, the son of Mahley and Jon Freeman Sr. His father, a musician turned Christian minister, served as his earliest musical influences.
+Jon Freeman Jr. was born on April 13, 1985, in Flint, Michigan, the son of Mahley and Jon Freeman Sr. His father, a musician turned Christian minister, served as his earliest musical influences.
 Jon Connor has stated that he grew up listening to Genesee County acts such as Top Authority, The Dayton Family and MC Breed.

 He graduated from Flint Powers Catholic High School.

-Musical career
+Career

 As a youth

 Jon began songwriting at age ten.
 In middle school, he began selling his own mixtapes out of his backpack and from the trunk of his mother's car.
 At age 14, with the support of his mother, he founded his own independent record label, All Varsity Music.
 By 16, he had financed and created an in-house studio with money he earned through odd jobs in the neighborhood.